Things to Know About Power Over Ethernet Switch

 • Safety

-Because PoE utilizes a relatively low voltage, it presents low risks of electrical hazards.
+Because PoE utilises a relatively low voltage, it presents low risks of electrical hazards.

 • Scalability